adomoe/adomoe/README.md

 A little about me:

-- 🔭 I’m currently the Quality Manager at a manufacturing plant, where my team was just awarded GLOBAL QUALITY PLANT OF THE YEAR!
+- 🔭 I’m Data Project Manager at a continuous-process manufacturing plant in the Reno, Nevada area.
-- 🌱 I’m currently upskilling by completing the Applied Data Science program through MIT Professional and Executive Learning.*
+- 🌱 I recently completed the Applied Data Science program through MIT Professional and Executive Learning.*
 - 👯 I’m looking to collaborate on anything that can help me apply my basic DS/ML skills ("use it or lose it").
 Team projects +++
 - 🤔 I’m looking for help with preparing for transition into a DS-focused role.
 - 💬 Ask me about Lean and Six Sigma process improvement methodologies, and working with diverse project teams.